California Establishes Fund For Victims of Solar Fraud

 “Please send us the documentation to support your claim,” said Duhart.
 “Let us look through the paperwork.”

 It happened to Peggy.
-Her claim was approved within two weeks for the full $31,000, which she expects to see sometime this month.MORE NEWS: Is $790 Million Worth A $2 Mega Millions Ticket?
-It Depends
+Her claim was approved within two weeks for the full $31,000, which she expects to see sometime this month.MORE NEWS: 'An Incredible Loss To The People Of Amador': Fire Destroys Wood Products Factory Near Sutter Creek

 The CSLB’s Solar Restitution Fund Program runs until 2025 or when the money runs out.
 CBS13 has been told that it’s paid out 63 claims so far and has $3.3 million left in it.